USRSE/usrse.github.io/docs/tests_ci.md

 In addition, @vsoch found
-a Rust tool called [crate-ci/typos](https://github.com/marketplace/actions/typos-action) and contributed an equivalent action so all posts and pages are spell checked.
+a Rust tool called [crate-ci/typos](https://github.com/marketplace/actions/typos-action) and contributed an equivalent action so all posts and pages are spell-checked.
 If your CI fails, the spelling suggestions will be shown and you can manually update the mistakes, or [install typos](https://github.com/crate-ci/typos#install) and have all errors fixed automatically: